singh-man/books/crackingTheCoding/16_moderate.md

 This problem reduces to finding a pair of values that have a particular difference.
 With that in mind, let's revisit what the brute force does.

-In the brute force, we're looping through A and then, for each element, looking for an element in B which gives us the"right" difference.
+In the brute force, we're looping through A and then, for each element, looking for an element in B which gives us the "right" difference.
 If the value in A is 5 and the target is 3, then we must be looking for the value 2.
 That's the only value that could fulfill the goal.

 That is, rather than writing one   -   two   ==  target, we could have written two How can we more quickly find an element in B that equals one   -  target?